Wonju Byun clan: History and surname

 Since most ancestors of the Wonju Byun clan lived during the Joseon dynasty, it is necessary to examine the history of that period.
 However, before understanding Joseon history, one must also consider the broader context of the East Asian continent.
 In addition, because some ancestors lived during the Goryeo dynasty, Goryeo history also serves as an important point of reference.
 However, the historical records of the Goryeo dynasty were destroyed in the early Joseon period for political purposes, and only histories recompiled from the Joseon perspective have survived.
 Therefore, the Goryeo histories handed down to us today cannot be regarded as free from possible distortion.
 The Goryeosa compiled during the Goryeo period was ordered to be discarded by Yi Seong-gye, and the version that was later recompiled from the Joseon perspective contains aspects of factual distortion and biased interpretation.
 This Goryeosa was completed in the first year of Munjong’s reign (1451), spanning from Yi Seong-gye through Jeongjong, Taejong, and Sejong.
 During Sejong’s reign, figures such as Kim Jong-seo, Jeong In-ji, and Yi Seon-je played central roles in leading its compilation.
 In other words, Yi Seong-gye, Yi Bang-won, and Sejong contributed to the historical distortion.
+Furthermore, during the Joseon Dynasty, historical records were subject to territorial distortions; specifically, works such as the 'Dongguk Jiriji'] (Geography of the Eastern Kingdom—compiled and published during the reign of King Seonjo) served to reframe the history of preceding eras into a narrative centered exclusively on the Korean Peninsula.